Parkinsonism is caused by brain disorders, brain injuries, or certain drugs and toxins.

-Brain imaging, such as computed tomography Computed Tomography (CT) In computed tomography (CT), which used to be called computed axial tomography (CAT), an x-ray source and x-ray detector rotate around a person.
-In modern scanners, the x-ray detector usually... read more (CT) or magnetic resonance imaging Magnetic Resonance Imaging (MRI) In magnetic resonance imaging (MRI), a strong magnetic field and very high frequency radio waves are used to produce highly detailed images.
-MRI does not use x-rays and is usually very safe... read more (MRI), is usually done to look for a structural disorder that may be causing the symptoms.
+Brain imaging, such as computed tomography Computed Tomography (CT) Computed tomography (CT) is a type of medical imaging that combines a series of x-rays to create cross-sectional, detailed images of internal structures.
+In computed tomography (CT), which used... read more (CT) or magnetic resonance imaging Magnetic Resonance Imaging (MRI) Magnetic resonance imaging (MRI) is a type of medical imaging that uses a strong magnetic field and very high frequency radio waves to produce highly detailed images.
+During an MRI, a computer... read more (MRI), is usually done to look for a structural disorder that may be causing the symptoms.

 If the diagnosis is unclear, doctors may give the person levodopa (a drug used to treat Parkinson disease) to rule out Parkinson disease.
 If the drug results in clear improvement, Parkinson disease is the likely cause.

 General measures, such as staying as active as possible

 The cause of parkinsonism is corrected or treated if possible.
 If a drug is the cause, stopping the drug may cure the disorder.
 Symptoms may lessen or disappear if the underlying disorder can be treated.

 The drugs used to treat Parkinson disease (such as levodopa Levodopa/carbidopa Parkinson disease is a slowly progressive degenerative disorder of specific areas of the brain.
 It is characterized by tremor when muscles are at rest (resting tremor), increased muscle tone... read more ) are often not effective in people with parkinsonism but can sometimes result in temporary improvement.